vul337/mono/ReadMe.md

 ```
 @misc{gao2025monocleanvulnerabilitydataset,
-      title={Mono: Is Your "Clean" Vulnerability Dataset Really Solvable?
+      title={mono: Is Your "Clean" Vulnerability Dataset Really Solvable?
 Exposing and Trapping Undecidable Patches and Beyond},
       author={Zeyu Gao and Junlin Zhou and Bolun Zhang and Yi He and Chao Zhang and Yuxin Cui and Hao Wang},
       year={2025},
       eprint={2506.03651},